 Jan 26, 2016 $560,000 grant will support graduate fellowships and development of a new graduate program.

-Oct 8, 2014 UC Santa Cruz’s Institute of the Arts and Sciences will present its first “LASER” talk of the academic year on October 28 at the Digital Arts Research Center.
+Jan 25, 2016 UC Santa Cruz’s Institute of the Arts and Sciences will present its first LASER talk of 2016 on Tuesday, February 2, on campus at the Digital Arts Research Center.

 © 2008 The Regents of the University of California.
 All rights reserved.
 Maintained by firstname.lastname@example.org